← Swiss K

 to a variety of mains voltages and has output terminals for 4 Enigma

-The transformer is built into a small oak wood box, similar in design to
+The transformer is housed in a small oak wood box, similar in design to

-the box of the Enigma machine.
-It measures approx. 20 x 11 x 13.5 cm
+the box of the Enigma machine itself.
+It measures 20 x 11 x 13.5 cm

-At the front, the lid is closed with an uncommon lock.
+At the front, the lid is closed with an unusual lock.

-The transformer is hidden from view by a dark brown pertinax panel.
+The actual mains transformer is located under the dark brown pertinax panel.